cdalvaro/docker-salt-master/README.md

 **Important Note**

-This image has been tested with a _ed25519_ ssh key.
+This image has been tested with an _ed25519_ ssh key.

 Alternately, you may create a new RSA key with SHA2 hashing like so: